elixir-desktop/desktop/guides/your_first_app.md

       end
     ```

-1. Run your application with `mix phx.server`
+1. Run your application with `mix run`

   The desktop application window should now be visible!